How to do great cabinet, braces and stuffing

 We begin by defining the box volume and the primary vent dimensions using VituixCAD.

-We aim to avoid internal dimensions that are multiples of one another, as this can lead to standing waves.
+We aim to avoid internal dimensions that are multiples of one another, as this will lead to cumulative and reinforcing standing-wave resonances at the same frequency.

 VituixCAD offers a useful tool for this: Tools → Auxiliary → Box Volume